In anticipation of the completion of the Direct Democracy Global Network, the key goals of the network are described below.

 “No other established democracy has an Electoral College or makes regular use of the filibuster.
 And a political system that repeatedly allows a minority party to control the most powerful offices in the country cannot remain legitimate for long.”

-In Tyranny of the Majority (2023),
+In Tyranny of the Minority (2023),

 "They draw on a wealth of examples—from 1930s France to present-day Thailand—to explain why and how political parties turn against democracy: When political leaders realize they can no longer win at the ballot box, they begin to attack the system from within, condoning violent extremists and using the law as a weapon.
 Unfortunately, our Constitution makes us uniquely vulnerable.